Recipe by Stephanie

-"I couldn't find a recipe for beef pot pie so I made my own and it is great for those cold night.
-This is delicious!" — Stephanie
+"I couldn't find a recipe for beef pot pie so I made my own, and it is great for those cold nights.
+This is delicious!"

 Watch video tips and tricks

 salt to taste

 This came out wonderful, even though I made a number of adjustments.
 I used leftover pot roast, which cut down on the prep time considerably.
 I added 1/4 c. chopped onion; 1 clove garlic, chopped; and 1 stalk celery sliced; and 1/2 t.
 Seasoned salt; 1/2 t.
 Italian Seasonings; and 1/4 t. pepper.
 After cooking the vegetables, I realized the remaining broth was not going to make enough sauce, so I also added one package of brown gravy mix, prepared, to the final sauce, and added a splash of red cooking wine.
 Instead of just frozen peas, I added 1/2 c. frozen corn as well.
 I pre-baked the bottom crust for about 7 minutes and it came out nice and flaky, not at all mushy.
 I added sliced mushrooms to the top of the vegetables in the pie before putting on the top crust.